 Just as with one’s diet, it is hard to know whether the timing of conception can really sway a baby’s gender, as scientific opinion on the matter remains divided.

-Can stress influence gender?
+Can stress influence the sex?

 According to a study published in 2011 (the results were based on pregnant women exposed to a major earthquake in Chile), being under a lot of stress might mean fewer boys.
 One explanation is that male sperm (Y) may live less long under high stress than female sperm (X).
 Another theory is that stress may affect a woman’s hormones, which may make her body more welcoming to female sperm.

 Additionally, many studies reveal that stress can make conception harder.
 To help you reduce stress, try attending yoga classes, meditating or doing sport.

 Is there a genetic predisposition for girls or boys?

 Trying to guess a baby’s gender based on the number of boys and girls in the family is very common.
 You might even have tried it yourself!
 However, here again, there is a lack of evidence and no published research has ever come to the conclusion that there is a genetic predisposition for boys rather than girls, or vice versa.